f5devcentral/techxchange-gitops-lab/docs/introduction.md

 1. Type "Y" and enter when prompted to "Authenticate Git with your GitHub credentials?"

-    Note: an authorization code will be shown.
+    > **Note:** An authorization code will be shown.
 Copy this for use later.

 1. Press **Enter** to open the browser.

 1. Enter your GitHub username, then password.

+    > **Note:** If you have Multifactor authentication set up on your GitHub account, you may be prompted to respond to a Multifactor challenge.
+Do this now.

-1. Enter the authorization code when prompted
+1. Enter the authorization code (described 3 steps earlier) when prompted.

-1. Click the **Authorize github** button on the next screen
+1. Click the **Authorize github** button on the next screen.

 ## Clone your workshop repository